DataONEorg/d1_python/README.md

 Configuration files for `YAPF` and `Flake8` are included in this repository.

 Contributors are encouraged to set up the hooks before creating PRs.
-This can be done automatically, with [pre-commit](pre-commit.com), for which a configuration file has also been included.
+This can be done automagically with [pre-commit](pre-commit.com), for which a configuration file has also been included.

 To set up automatic validation and formatting: